PeterLaustAlmvig/FCL_programs/README.md

 # FCL self-interpreter
 This repository contains an FCL-self interpreter.
-Since FCL only supports integers, lists (nested aswell) and qoute values ('value) the programs need to be encoded.
+Since FCL only supports integers, lists (nested aswell) and qoute values ('value) the programs need to be encoded in a special way.
 The programs in ```test_programs/``` are programs following such encodings.
 This readme maybe updated in the future show the encoding is done.

 # Interpreter
 The interpreter is implemented in int.fcl and expects two inputs.